July 2014, I made and planted up my Little Tufa Bowl.

 It has done so well these past years.
 I have been out taking photos from different angles so that I can represent the same view and you can see how well the sempervivum have grown in it.

 Here is a series of photos from when I first planted it up in July 2014, and the second photo is what it looked like one year later.
-The third photo is this year on a very sunny morning.
+The third photo is from the following year on a very sunny morning.
 Notice that the hypertufa pot looks as good as new.
 This little tufa bowl is outside all winter long buried in snow and ice and it is still in great condition.

 What do you think?
 I am so pleased and happy with these sempervivum and their coloring is so pretty in the springtime….not to mention all year long.
 I would like to go back and compare a lot of my hypertufa containers, but that might be a future post.